andyyhy/receipt_count_prediction/README.md

 Once the application is running:

 1. Navigate to the homepage.
-2. Enter a start and end date for the prediction range.
+2. Enter a start and end date for the range days that you want to predict
-3. Click the "Predict" button.
+3. Click the "Submit" button.
 4. The prediction results will be displayed on the page.

 ## Project Structure